Isle of man fun facts

 It’s not entirely clear how the local cats came to be this way, although science suggests that it’s some kind of genetic mutation.

-Interestingly, not all Manx cats are born without tails.
-In fact, some litters are born with a mix of tailless and tailed kittens.
+Not all Manx cats are born without tails.
+Some are born with a mix of tailless and tailed kittens.
 Normal-length tails are known as “longies”, tailless are called “rumpies” while others with stumps are called “stumpies”.

 While on the subject of unusual animal activity, let’s talk about the other unique wildlife that resides on and around the island.